anis016/Kubernetes-vagrant/README.md

 Starting the nodes

-1. Stop the Master nodes
+1. Start the Master nodes
-2. Stop the Worker nodes
+2. Start the Worker nodes

 Check that the cluster has started properly